lenghuang/ATLA-AGT/site/README.md

-# Demo of Regret Matching

-- Put gifs of demo here
+# Site

-- Made use of `axios`, `Charts.js`, and `pythonanywhere.com` to create the data visualization, hosted with `Firebase`.
+Directory for my react app.
+Made use of `axios`, `Charts.js`, and `pythonanywhere.com` to create the data visualization, hosted with `Firebase`.

 ### Components